jdoleary/Spellmasons/docs/ideasFromSteamCommunity.md

 Sander. — Today at 4:59 PM
 Make Dark Summoners a bit less influential, I got to a stage where I had 3 dark summoners (2 of them minibosses) each in a corner of the map, I just spawned in 1 corner and then I was never able to reach the other 2 because I didn't have the correct spells (it was only stage 11)
+---
+J'in
+I think a possible solution for the summoner issue would be to have them summon X creature but with no mana so they have to build up their mana and cant immediately summon more enemies.
+It would at least buy the player some time to take care of the crowds before more are spawned in